v10networkscom/saltychat-docs/commands.md

 Property | Type | Description
 ------------ | ------------- | -------------
-IsConnectedToServer | `bool` | Indicates if TeamSpeak is connected to the server with the UID specified in "Initiate" IsReady | `bool` | Is `true` if the TeamSpeak client is connected to the specified server and in the correct channel
+IsConnectedToServer (obsolete) | `bool` | Indicates if TeamSpeak is connected to the server with the UID specified in "Initiate" - will be removed in the future
+IsReady (obsolete) | `bool` | Is `true` if the TeamSpeak client is connected to the specified server and in the correct channel - will be removed in the future
+State | `GameInstanceState` | State of the specified game instance

 Example:
 ```json